Best smart home devices for aging in place

 *Pricing is accurate as of post date.
 Read full disclaimer.

 Our favourite is the TP-Link Tapo Smart Motion Sensor.
-It sends alerts straight to your phone and is compatible with devices like smart globes to illuminate your hallways during the night.
+It sends alerts straight to your phone and is compatible with devices like smart globes.
+You can set them to illuminate any area you set foot in, putting an end to things (i.e. you) that go bump in the night.

-Assembly is easy, just mount it using the built-in magnets or with some 3M adhesive.
-Secure it on your patio or in the front yard to keep out any animals or people roaming the area.
+Assembly is easy, just mount using the built-in magnets or whip out some 3M adhesive.
+Secure it to your patio or the front yard to keep out any animals or people roaming the area.
 If you decide to use sensors outside, make sure you place them in an undercover area because they’re not weather-resistant.

 The downside is you’ll need the H100 hub to use the motion sensor and other Tapo smart home products.
 It's around the same price as the sensor, but it can connect up to 64 devices (like smart bulbs, door sensors, and doorbells).
 The TP-Link Tapo Smart Motion Sensor is compatible with Apple Homekit, Amazon Alexa, and Google Home, so you can control the sensors with the smart assistant of your choice.